turingschool/lesson_plans/ruby_03-professional_rails_applications/mystery_project.md

 #### What should be done

-The scope of the pivot is more fluid than prior projects.
+The scope of this project is more fluid than prior projects.
 You client will want to go over your plan for the project.
 Bring wireframes and detailed user stories (ie waffle cards).
 Don't underestimate the value of a good plan.

 (You should also have a rough schema sketched out, but you will not be reviewing this with your client.)